rodmatola/fridayfinance-qa-challenge/README.md

 ### Home accessibility check

 In order to verify the accessibility compliance.
+This check uses [cypress-axe](https://github.com/component-driven/cypress-axe) plugin.

 ## Running the project